What you’ll be doing

 A combination of business awareness, analytical skills and a keen interest in technology is far more important than any specific technical or product knowledge.
 Whatever the industry, and whatever the balance of business and technical challenges in your role, you can expect a very steep learning curve within your 18-month Programme, demanding high levels of autonomy and personal responsibility for delivery.
 Ideally your degree will have given you a significant understanding of IT solutions and some programming experience, but we’re more interested in your ability to creatively apply technology in a business context.

-Andrew, Reading University, Software Development Graduate
+Matt, Loughborough University, Software Development Graduate